secretstartups/handbook/leadership/compensation-review-conversations/index.html.md

 ## Compensation Review Conversations
+Conversations with regards to compensation are an important part of managing.
+This page will take you through information and recommendations.
+However if you're ever in doubt or have a question don't hesitate to reach out to your [People Business Partner.](/handbook/people-group/#people-business-partner-alignment-to-division).

 ### Compensation Review cycles

 Check the most up to date information with regards to our [Annual Compensation Review cycle](/handbook/total-rewards/compensation/compensation-review-cycle/#annual-compensation-review-timeline) and our [Targeted Mid-Year Increase Review](/handbook/total-rewards/compensation/compensation-review-cycle/#targeted-mid-year-increase-review) on the [Total Rewards page](/handbook/total-rewards/compensation/compensation-review-cycle).

+Starting the FY22 Annual Compensation Review Total rewards will be providing a letter of adjustment outlining the new and former compensation as well as unvested equity value.
+We recommend to review this letter before the conversation and use the letter as preparation to communicate exact figures.

 ### Communication recommendations

 * **Communicate the increase face-to-face over [Zoom](/handbook/communication/#zoom).** As a manager, this is an opportunity for you to have a conversation with your team member about their increase and the reason behind it.
 Having the conversation over Zoom allows for you to have a dialogue with your team member (versus just sharing the number or percentage) and allows you to pick up other information like tone and non-verbal cues which can tell you more about how someone is feeling.

-* **Prepare for the call ahead of time.** As a manager, you should have awareness of the following facts about GitLab's compensation principles (please review the handbook's [Global Compensation](/handbook/total-rewards/compensation/) page) and personal details about your team member in BambooHR:
+* **Prepare for the call ahead of time.** As a manager, you should have awareness of the following facts about GitLab's compensation principles (please review the handbook's [Global Compensation](/handbook/total-rewards/compensation/) page), any recent changes to the compensation calculator/band and personal details about your team member in BambooHR:
     * Hire date
     * Current compensation (including base salary, variable (where applicable), etc.)
     * Date of last compensation adjustment
     * Performance Factor
     * Location factor changes
     * Benchmark changes
-    * % Increase: Please calculate this number from BambooHR to at least the hundredth place rather than using the rounded version available in Compaas, `((FY21 Salary-FY20 Salary)/FY20 Salary)`
+    * % Increase: Please calculate this number from BambooHR to at least the hundredth place rather than using the rounded version available in Compaas, `((FY22 Salary-FY21 Salary)/FY21 Salary)`

 * Communicate the adjustment at the beginning of the meeting.
 You want to give the team member time to ask questions and discuss their compensation adjustment.
 Avoid trying to rush to communicate at the end of a [1:1 meeting](/handbook/leadership/1-1/).

+* Try to clearly explain what brought you to a certain increase.
+The preparation for the [Performance factor conversation](/handbook/people-group/performance-assessments-and-succession-planning/#best-practices-for-communicating-performance-factors) could possibly help there too.

 * Protect the confidentiality of other team members by avoiding saying things like “everyone else received less than you” or “you were the only team member to get a discretionary increase.”